Calculus on Minkowski Spacetime

 - magnetic field is naturally a spatial 2-form.

 The usual magnetic pseudovector is a 3D dual representation.
-It is convenient, but it hides that magnetism is fundamentally area-oriented in this formalism.
+It is convenient, but it hides that magnetism is fundamentally area-oriented.

 Practical Takeaways